MechanicalRock/mechanicalrock.github.io/_posts/2023-6-20-credential-suppression.markdown

 ### Account Root user
 This identity is created with each new account and has undeniable access to all resources within that account.

 The identifier is the email address used to create the account and a password, which may not be set at creation.
-Optionally, an MFA token may be assigned to the identity.
+Optionally, an MFA requirement may be assigned to the identity.
 ### IAM User
 This optional identity may be created within an account and has only the permissions granted to it.
 Optionally, an MFA token may be assigned to the identity.
 ### SSO/IAM Identity Center User
-AWS provided a feature named SSO (Single Sign On) and has renamed this to IAM Identity Center, however many documents still refer to SSO, and the CLI command is still named 'sso'.
+AWS provided a feature named SSO (Single Sign On) and has renamed this to IAM Identity Center, however many documents still refer to SSO, and the CLI command is still named `sso`.

 This feature offers a login, which may then be permitted access to several accounts with varying permissions.

 The access may be to the GUI console, or temporary credentials may be given to permit CLI access.
 ## IAM vs SSO
 IAM (not SSO) credentials are not time limited, but remain valid until deliberately cancelled.
 There are situations where IAM users may be useful, but it is generally wise to avoid using them to avoid the possibility of leaking such permanent credentials.

+If leaked, they must be actively voided in the AWS Console or via the AWS CLI.
 ## Temporary credentials
 SSO credentials are time limited, and must be renewed periodically.
 When CLI SSO credentials are acquired, a token is included which hashes a timestamp for the time acquired, and the credentials will not be honored after the time the credentials are set to expire.
 This makes them much safer for use.
 # Credential leakage, attendent risks